Quick Read: What You’ll Learn

 1. Buying too long

-A tennis bracelet should hang with 0.25–0.75 inch of play around the wrist.
-Measure wrist accurately, add 0.5 inch, order that size.
+A tennis bracelet should hang with 0.25 to 0.75 inch of play around the wrist, not slide far down the forearm.
+Oversize bracelets twist, pull on skin, and are more likely to catch on clothing.
+Measure the wrist accurately, add 0.5 inch, order that size.

 2. Prioritizing size over quality

-A 7ct bracelet with low color and high inclusions looks dull; a 4ct VS G-color bracelet looks bright and clean.
-At a given budget, quality beats size on tennis bracelets.
+A 7ct TCW bracelet in J color SI2 clarity looks dull and cloudy.
+A 4ct TCW bracelet in G color VS1 clarity looks bright and clean.
+At a given budget, quality beats size on tennis bracelets because the piece is viewed up close when worn and the quality difference shows.

 3. Skipping the safety clasp